JellyTitan/Sofle-Pico/README.md

 ## Default layout

-The default layout for the Sofle Choc is in the QMK fork and demonstrates some LED functions.
+The default layout for the Sofle Pico is in the QMK fork and demonstrates some LED functions.
 @todo: validate this image works as expected after folding into the main repo.
 ![Default layout for Sofle Choc Keyboard](./images/sofle-choc-keyboard-layout.png)